We See Possibilities

 PWI Community Relations Manager

-Tiffany joined the Initiative in 2018, and has the pleasure to work across all of the Communities of Interest.
+Tiffany joined the Initiative in 2018 and cultivates capacity across the entire organization with emphasis to the Communities of Interest (COI).
 She is a multipotentialite loving the beautiful Puget Sound as a transplanted local.
 By livelihood she is a Community Cultivation Practitioner recognized by the United Nations accredited International Association for Community Development, and is certificated in SEED Methodology (Social Economic Environmental Design).
 She holds two interdisciplinary degrees grounded in experiential learning- B.A. in Social Issues and Public Policy and M.A. in Global Studies (emphasis on human behavior).
 Her favorite character as a child and an adult is the original Ms. Frizzle of the Magic School Bus.

 Active Transportation COI Engagement Lead